Defective Work Equipment Compensation Claims

 Jefferies Solicitors frequently deal with accident at work claims, including defective work equipment claims.
 If you have been unable to return to work as a result of your workplace injury then you may be able to claim for loss of earnings.
 In addition, you may have had to pay for medical aides e.g. a walking stick.

-Please speak to Jefferies Solicitors today on 0800 342 3206 and we can discuss your case in more detail.
-To reiterate, defective work equipment claims are not uncommon, do not think that your claim is too minor or too obscure.
+Defective work equipment compensation claims are not uncommon, don’t think that your claim is too minor or too obscure.
 If you have suffered as a result of your employer’s negligence then you are entitled to claim for personal injury.